Masnytsia: Ukraine’s Celebration of Spring and Renewal

 A Week of Feasting and Traditions

 One of the central symbols of Masnytsia is mlyntsi (thin pancakes similar to crêpes), which represent the sun and the warmth of spring.
-Families and friends gather to enjoy generous meals, as Masnytsia is the last chance to indulge in dairy, butter, and eggs before the strict fasting period of Lent.
+During Masnytsia, families and friends come together to share hearty meals, taking the opportunity to enjoy dairy, butter, and eggs one last time before the strict Lenten fast begins.
 Traditionally, each day of the week had a specific purpose — starting with welcoming guests, engaging in festivities, and ending with asking for forgiveness and preparing for spiritual cleansing.

-Masnytsia is also a time of folk celebrations, music, and outdoor games.
+Masnytsia is also a period of lively folk festivities, music, and traditional outdoor games.
 In the past, people would organize sleigh rides, perform ritual dances, and hold playful competitions.
 One of the most striking customs is the burning of the Masnytsia effigy, a large straw doll dressed in old clothes, symbolizing the passing of winter and the renewal of life.
-The fire represents purification and the hope for a fruitful year ahead.
+The fire symbolizes cleansing and the optimism for a prosperous year to come.

 Masnytsia Today